antistatique/capdrupal/README.markdown

 	$ gem build capdrupal.gemspec
 	$ gem install capdrupal-{version}.gem

-### Use Bundler to avoid conflict with Capistrano 3
+### Install with Bundler (recomanded)

-This version use capistrano 2.
+This version use capistrano 3.
 Installation with [bundler](http://bundler.io/) let you use both version and avoid conflict.

 Create a 'Gemfile' on the root of your project

 	group :development do
-	  gem 'capistrano', '~> 2.15.5'
+	  gem 'capdrupal', '~> 2.0.0'
-	  gem 'railsless-deploy'
-	  gem 'capdrupal'
-	  #other development gems...
 	end

 Install the depencies